-The webinar will walk you through the different types of column methods, how they can be part of your business logic, and will explain the difference between “generated always as identity” and “generated by default as identity” in PostgreSQL 12.
+The webinar explored the different types of column methods, how they can be part of your business logic, and explained the difference between “generated always as identity” and “generated by default as identity” in PostgreSQL 12.

 - Creating Identity Columns